phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 _This is not what we want for our kernel, so this section is only provided for completeness.
 Feel free to skip this section if you like._

 In the subsections below, we explain the required linker arguments for each operating system.
 It's worth noting that creating a freestanding executable this way is probably not a good idea.
 The reason is that our executable still expects various things, for example that a stack is initialized when the `_start` function is called.
-Without the C runtime, some of these requirements might not be fulfilled, which might cause our program to fail, e.g. through a segmentation fault.
+Without the C runtime, some of these requirements might not be fulfilled, which might cause our program to fail, e.g. by causing a segmentation fault.

 If you want to create a minimal binary that runs on top of an existing operating system, including `libc` and setting the `#[start]` attribute as described [here](https://doc.rust-lang.org/1.16.0/book/no-stdlib.html) is probably a better idea.